Upcoming Events

 —Caverly

-Join us for a nourishing and illuminating day of practice that will provide you with practical and grounded tools for these times.
+Join us for a nourishing workshop that will provide you with practical and grounded tools for these times.

 These times call for collective care, collective solidarity, and collective practice.
-The cherished tradition of practicing together offers opportunity to gather and connect, to heal and replenish, and to cultivate, together, the light of awareness–an ever-expansive light that we are all in need of right now.
+This workshop is an opportunity to gather and connect, to heal and replenish, and to cultivate, together, the light of awareness—an ever-expansive light that we are all in need of right now.

-This day of practice offers an invitation to explore, in community, contemplative technologies meant to benefit you personally, and beyond—understanding that our world changes when they are applied collectively.
-As Thich Nhat Hanh once predicted, “the next Buddha may be a Sangha.”
+Being Resourced for These Times is an invitation to explore, in community, contemplative technologies meant to benefit you personally, and beyond—understanding that our world changes when they are applied collectively.
+As Thich Nhat Hanh once predicted, “the next Buddha may be a Sangha” (aka, community of people who practice together.)

 Join us as, personally and together, we explore an understanding of presence that is inherently nourishing and connected—and the brilliance that comes from acting in the world on behalf of this luminous knowing.